JES Jewelers

 Aging (darkening, tarnishing, or oxidizing) is a natural reaction for almost all metals over time depending on the person and environment this could be a fast or slow process.
 If you like the aging process you can embrace and enjoy it!
 If you don’t like the aged look of your items clean them up using the info below in the How to clean your jewelry section.

-Do you offer any Watch Services?
+Do you offer Watch Services?

 How to clean your jewelry: